-Onducting other functions that contribute directly to the orderly shutdown of DOE, and protect life, and safeguard Government property and records.

-- (e) Supervisors should continue to identify employees or positions that are necessary to perform the functions associated with the orderly cessation of activity.
+- 9 Conducting other functions that contribute directly to the orderly shutdown of the Department and aim primarily to protect life and safeguard Government property and records. - (e) Supervisors should continue to identify those employees or positions that are necessary to perform the functions associated with the orderly cessation of activity.
 These employees will continue to work for the length of time necessary to complete shutdown activities.
-The selection of employees to participate in shutdown activities should be based on the following criteria: - 1 the number of employees or positions necessary for the orderly termination of an activity and - 2 the special knowledge, skills, or abilities required to terminate activities.

-(3) Day 4.

-- (a) Employees must continue those activities identified in paragraph 4f(2)(d). - (b) The Director of the Office of Management and Administration must communicate final determinations on all shutdown or essential activities to the Director of Personnel. - (c) The Director of Personnel must communicate any changes in the lists submitted to the servicing personnel offices.

-(4) Day 5 and Beyond.

-- (a) Employees must continue those activities identified in paragraph 4f(2)(d). - (b) As employees required to perform shutdown activities complete their assigned work, they will be placed in a furlough status.
-Each employee's supervisor is responsible for promptly notifying the servicing personnel office through the organizational point of contact when an employee is placed on furlough so the proper documentation can be placed in the employee's official personnel folder.

-(c) Each servicing personnel office is responsible for processing the required personnel actions.

-(5) All shutdown activities should be accomplished to facilitate efficient reactivation of operations when funds are again available.

-g.
-Prohibited Activities.
+The selection of employees to participate in shutdown activities should be based on- - 1 the number of employees or positions necessary for the orderly termination of an activity; and - 2 the special knowledge, skills, or abilities required to terminate activities. - (3) Day 4. - (a) Employees shall continue those activities identified in Paragraph 4f(2)(d). - (b) The Assistant Secretary for Human Resources and Administration shall communicate final determinations on all shutdown or essential activities to the Director of Personnel. - (c) The Director of Personnel shall communicate any changes in the lists submitted to the servicing personnel offices. - (4) Day 5 and Beyond. - (a) Employees shall continue those activities identified in Paragraph 4f(2)(d). - (b) As employees required to perform shutdown activities complete their assigned work, they will be placed in a furlough status.
+Each employee's supervisor is responsible for promptly notifying the servicing personnel office through the organizational point of contact when an employee is placed on furlough so the proper documentation can be placed in the employee's official personnel folder. - (c) Each servicing personnel office is responsible for processing the required personnel actions. - (5) All shutdown activities should be accomplished to facilitate efficient reactivation of operations when funds are again available. - g.
+Prohibited Activities. - (1) Unless they are essential to the direct support of essential authorized activities, the following will not be permitted after available funds are exhausted:

-- (1) Unless they are necessary to the direct support of authorized essential activities, the following will not be permitted after available funds are exhausted: - (a) awards of grants, contracts, cooperative agreements, scholarships, and small purchases; - (b) hiring of personnel or extending the appointment of personnel whose appointments have expired, if doing so would result in unauthorized obligation of funds during a lapse of appropriations; - (c) travel of persons and transportation of things; persons in travel status on the first day of a no-funds situation will return to their duty stations as soon as possible, except as provided in Paragraph 4f(1)(j); - (d) meetings, conferences, and seminars; - (e) new or continued employment of experts and consultants, if such actions will incur a financial obligation; - (f) training classes and other training activities; - (g) use of equipment and utilities not related to authorized activities where their use creates liabilities for the Government beyond those existing on the date of the funding lapse; and - (h) authorization of overtime. - (2) The list in paragraph 4g(1) should not be considered exhaustive.
-Actions taken should be consistent with the Attorney General's opinion (see letters dated 4-25-80 and 1-16-81) and subsequent OMB guidance.
-Questions of interpretation should be referred to the Office of the General Counsel.
+- (a) awards of grants, contracts, cooperative agreements, scholarships, and small purchases; - (b) hiring of personnel or extending the appointment of personnel whose appointments have expired if doing so would result in unauthorized obligation of funds during a lapse of appropriations; - (c) travel of persons and transportation of things; persons in travel status on the first day of a no funds situation will return to their duty stations as soon as possible, except as provided in Paragraph 4f(1)(j); - (d) meetings, conferences, and seminars; - (e) new or continued employment of experts and consultants if such actions will incur a financial obligation; - (f) training classes and other training activities; - (g) use of equipment and utilities not related to authorized activities where their use creates liabilities for the Government beyond those existing on the date of the funding lapse; and - (h) authorization of overtime. - (2) This listing should not be considered exhaustive.
+Actions taken should be consistent with the Attorney General's opinion (see letters of 4-25-80 and 1-16-81) and subsequent OMB guidance.
+Questions of interpretation should be referred to the General Counsel.